postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_apis.md

 Specify a name for your API.
 Your API is saved with a default version 'Draft'.
 Once the API is created, you can open the API and view the details in the tab.

-**Note:** You can create an API only when you are signed-in and the sync is connected.
+**Note:** You can create an API only when you are signed in and the sync is connected.
 Remember, if you are a free user you can create only one API.

 Alternatively, you can also create an API from your workspaces dashboard as illustrated in the following screen: